gazpachu/joanmira/pages/blog/2016-02-01---javascript-understanding-the-weird-parts-part-2/index.md

 This is probably the best resource out there to learn about the ES6 features: https://github.com/lukehoban/es6features

 And that's all.
-Here is the certificate that you will get if you make the course in Udemy:
+Here is the certificate that you will get if you take the course on Udemy:

 ![](/blog/javascript-understanding-the-weird-parts-part-2/images/UC-E8UQOM40.jpg)